ianlewis/kay/docs/source/urlmapping.rst

     'myapp/index2': myapp.views.index2,
   }

-In above examples, we defined view functions themselves.
+In above examples, we defined views with view callables.
 To do this, we need to import our ``views`` module in urls module.
-Thus, this could cause huge startup costs if your ``views`` module is very big and you have many apps in your project.
+Thus, this could cause huge startup costs if your ``views`` module is very big or you have many apps in your project.
 We can define these views as string to avoid these costs.
 It allows Kay to load our views in lazily manners.

 Here is the re-written version of the last example defining views as strings.
 Don't forget to remove ``import myapp.views`` statement for this to work efficiently.

 .. code-block:: python